 Looking ahead, we believe key drivers of FY16 market performance are likely to be outcome of high industrial growth, foreign interest and outcome of China Pakistan Economic Corridor (CPEC).
-Though investors' sentiment globally remains weak, soft commodity (oil in particular) prices will continue to underpin Pakistan's economic recovery.
-Another key development will be the progress on CPEC in terms of infrastructure related investments and its trickle down effect on overall economic activity.
-The market trades at an attractive 2016E P/E of 8.4x and offers dividend yield of 5.9% which leaves a lot of room for valuation upgrade.
-Results for equity investors since 2008 crash have been very impressive on YoY basis owing to attractive valuations and progress on economic front.
-Given strong macroeconomic recovery, 42 years low discount rate, surging economic growth, healthy corporate profitability outlook and relatively attractive valuation, we believe equities will remain favorite of both local and foreign investors alike.
+Though investors' sentiments globally remain weak, soft commodity (oil in particular) prices will lead foreign interest in Pakistan's economy.
+Of particular importance will be the progress on CPEC in terms of infrastructure related investments and its repercussions on overall economic activity.
+The market trades at an attractive 2015E P/E of 8.3x and offers dividend yield of 5.6%, keeping our comfort on valuations intact.
+Results for equity investors since 2008 crash have been very impressive on YoY basis owing to attractive valuations.
+Given strong macroeconomic recovery, 42 years low discount rate, revival of economic growth, healthy corporate profitability outlook and relatively attractive valuation, we believe equities will remain in the limelight for both local and foreign investors alike.